Eleanor-Shellstrop/data_analysis2/combining-shaping-data/README.md

 1. Clone or download the repo, save to location of your choice.
 2. Open command line and type `jupyter notebook`, or open from start menu.
 3. In the notebook console, navigate to the location of the saved file in your computer.
-4. Open the file `animal-api.ipynb`.
+4. Open whichever `.ipynb` you wish to use.
 5. Run all the cells.

 Recommended for the first time running, go to `Kernel` tab and click `Restart & Run All`.